 Certificate III in Engineering - Technical is a nationally recognised qualification designed to give students an introduction to the manufacturing and engineering industry.
 This course gives students the skills and knowledge required to perform a range of practical skills in the areas of 2D and 3D detail drawings, AS1110 drawing standards and bills of material, print (paper and 3D), plot and email data and managing CAD (computer-aided design) symbol libraries.

 Academic - There are no entry requirements for this qualification.
 Pre-requisite units are required.
-Refer to the table below for pre-requisite units which students must pass before they can enrol in the related unit.
+Refer to the table below for pre-requisite units.

 Attitude - refer VET student roles and responsibilities on page 14.